tpadilla10117/Shopper.com/README.md

 - 5) Install & Configure PostgreSQL: { https://www.postgresql.org/download/ }

-- 6) Once your PostgreSQL is configured & downloaded, in a separate terminal, create a database with the command: `createdb e-commerce_nodejs_template`
+- 6) Once your PostgreSQL is configured & downloaded, in a separate terminal, create a database with the command: `createdb e-commerce_nodejs_template` (or whatever name your choose)
+    - **Be sure to have your database url ready to supply to the pg client constructor
+    - e.g. const DB_URL = `postgres://localhost:5432/${process.env.REACT_APP_DB_NAME}`;

 - 7) Once the database is configured, run the command `npm run seed:dev` to seed the PostgreSQL database with Products.
 See [Seed.js](https://github.com/tpadilla10117/Shopper.com/blob/main/src/backend/Seed.js) for more information.